ManageIQ/manageiq-documentation/integration_with_servicenow/_topics/configuring_servicenow_connection.md

 | snow\_user     | ServiceNow user account with the necessary permissions. |
 | snow\_password | Associated user account password.                       |

 The table name cannot be changed unless there is a specific requirement to manage records elsewhere.
-Entries in this table appear in the menu:Configuration\[Base Items \> Servers\] menu in the ServiceNow web user interface.
+Entries in this table appear in the menu: **Configuration > Base Items > Servers** menu in the ServiceNow web user interface.

 |             |                                             |
 | ----------- | ------------------------------------------- |